Ahh engagement! It’s a shiny metric in the membership site and online course world.

 You’ll know it’s time to consider adding a membership forum to your business or online courses when…

 Your Blog Gets a Ton of Comments

 If you have a super engaged audience that leaves a lot of comments on your public blog, chances are this will translate well inside of a forum.

-The biggest mistake I see membership site and online course creators make is that they assume that if they add a forum, people will naturally use it.
+The biggest mistake I see membership site and online course creators make is that they assume that if they add a membership site forum, people will naturally use it.

 But having a forum is very different from cultivating a community of active participants on a forum.

 A great litmus test is to look at how many comments your public blog gets.
 If you’re seeing 30 to 100+ comments each time you publish a new blog post, then chances are you can expect more participation in your forum.

 This ties in with how many of your free blog readers become paid members of your course or membership site…

 Your Membership Has Over 1000 Members

 If you’re just starting out with your membership site, and you don’t have a big enough group of members… it doesn’t make sense to add a forum.